 We don’t pay for Community Voices commentaries.

-Details: We usually suggest that authors limit their pieces to about 700 words, although that’s not hard and fast.
-Pieces can be sent to Susan Albright at firstname.lastname@example.org either as a Word attachment or in the body of an email.
+Details: We usually suggest that authors limit their pieces to about 700-800 words, although that’s not hard and fast.
+Submissions can be sent to firstname.lastname@example.org either as a Google or Word doc attachment or in the body of an email.
+We assume commentaries submitted here are intended for publication, unless the correspondence clearly notes otherwise.

 Because of the volume of submissions, we are not always able to reply to authors.
-If we do decide to publish your commentary, we will notify you within a few days of receipt.
+If we do decide to publish your commentary, we will notify you.

 If you submit a commentary, please include a line about yourself to put at the end, including any particular relationship, if any, to the subject matter.
-A photo of you would be a bonus; we like to use one whenever possible.
+Please also attach a headshot photo of yourself, as we like to include author photos whenever possible.
+Smartphone photos work fine in our format.